ahnguyen17/CompassAI/memory-bank/activeContext.md

 # Active Context: CompassAI

 ## Current Work Focus
-Implementing logic to load the most recently viewed/interacted chat session by default.
+Completed the task to make several admin panels in the Settings page collapsed by default.

 ## Recent Changes
+- **Settings Page UI Update:**
+    - Modified `frontend/client/src/pages/SettingsPage.tsx`.
+    - Removed the `open` attribute from the `<details>` tags for the "User Management", "Model Visibility", and "Custom Providers & Models" sections, making them collapsed by default.
+    - Converted the "Usage Statistics" section from a `<section>` to a collapsed `<details>` element.
-- **Load Last Viewed Session:**
+- **Load Last Viewed Session:** (Previous Task)
     - Added `lastAccessedAt` field (Date, default: `Date.now`) to `backend/models/ChatSession.js`.
     - Modified `backend/controllers/chatMessages.js`:
         - Updated `lastAccessedAt` to `Date.now()` in `getMessagesForSession` (when viewing).